SAP/spartacus-docs/_pages/telco/b2b-order-approval.md

 The **Order Approval Dashboard Page** displays the list of orders that are pending for approval, approved, and rejected.

 The orders listed here are for Simon Peters who is from the same B2B unit, that is the Total Protect main unit, to which Ross Carter also belongs.
+Here, Ross Carter can either approve or reject the orders placed by Simon Peters.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/order-approval-dashboard-pg.png"></p>

-Details of a specific order can be viewed by clicking the required order.
+Ross Carter can view the details of a specific order by clicking a specific order from the list of orders.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/order-approval-dashboard-pg-order-details.png"></p>

-The following screenshot displays orders from different users from different business units such as Coordination Center, Operation Center, and Human Resources.
+From the **Order Approval Dashboard Page**, Ross Carter can view orders from different users from different business units such as Coordination Center, Operation Center, and Human Resources.
 These business units are the child units of the **Total Protect** main business unit.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/order-approval-dashboard-pg2.png"></p>

-In case the approver is from a particular child unit such as Coordination Center, then the approver will be able to view and approve or reject orders pending for approval from users in this unit.
+If the approver is from a particular child unit such as Coordination Center, in this case it is Mark Mann, then the approver will be able to view and approve or reject orders pending for approval from users in this unit.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/order-approval-dashboard-pg3.png"></p>